shuxian12/llama2.openvino/README.md

     $ python3 generate_ir.py -m "meta-llama/Llama-2-7b-hf" -p "what is openvino ?" -d "CPU"

-## Deployment Method 3: ONNX pipeline, export ONNX model from HF Optimum
+## (Optional) Deployment Method 2: ONNX pipeline, export ONNX model from HF Optimum
 - Please notice the step below will leadd large memory consumption, you have make sure your server should be with >256GB RAM

 **1. Export the ONNX model from HuggingFace Optimum and convert it to OpenVINO IR**: